 If you are self-employed, you’ll need to complete an application.
 Your completed form can then be lodged at an authorised Australia Post outlet.

-If you employ staff, they will also need to complete an application form which you will need to sign as their employer.
+If you employ staff, whether they are paid or unpaid, they will also need to complete an application form which you will need to sign as their employer.

-A successful applicants will receive a WWC card, which is valid for three years.
-Renewals of WWC cards can be done online.
+Successful applicants will receive a WWC card, which is valid for three years.
+Renewals of WWC cards can be done online or by completing a WWC Check application form.

-When a risk of harm has been identified, the applicant is issued with a negative notice, which prohibits the person from child-related work.
+When a risk of harm to children has been identified, the applicant/card holder is issued with a 'negative notice', which prohibits the person from child-related work.

 Why do I need to comply with the WWC legislation?

-Failure to comply with the legislation is an offence with penalties of up to $60,000 and possible imprisonment.
+Failure to comply with the legislation is an offence with penalties of up to $60,000 and possible imprisonment of up to five years.

-If you are in a child-related business, under the legislation you have a number of responsibilities including:
+If you are an employer or volunteer organisation engaging people in child-related work, under the legislation you have a number of responsibilities including:

-• ensuring that you and any staff who engage in child-related work have a current WWC card or have applied for one
+• ensuring that you, any staff and/or volunteers who engage in child-related work have a current WWC card or have applied for one

 • that current card holders renew before their approval expires